algolia/api-clients-automation/clients/algoliasearch-client-ruby/README.md

 ## 📄 License

-Algolia Ruby API Client is an open-sourced software licensed under the [MIT license](LICENSE.md).
+The Algolia Ruby API Client is an open-sourced software licensed under the [MIT license](LICENSE).